First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

 \subsection{Electronic and optical properties}

-After we collected the most stable defect candidates, as evidenced by their large binding energies, we continued to filter them based on their electronic-structure compatibility with the N-lines.
-The calculated formation energy diagram in Fig.~\ref{fig:complex_form} shows several structures with only a single stable acceptor level.
-These are in good match with the bound-exciton origin of the N centers.
-We can rule out candidates with both donor and acceptor levels active [$\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ (hexa) and (split)], as this would lead to competing exciton transition processes in the color centers.
-We can consider the $\text{C}_\text{i}\text{N}_\text{i}$ defect, the energetically most favorable, simplest core structure of the N-series, as the origin of the N1 line.
+After the most stable defect candidates are identified, as evidenced by their large binding energies, their filtering is continued based on their electronic-structure compatibility with the N-lines.
+The calculated formation energy diagram in Fig.~\ref{fig:complex_form} shows several structures with only a single stable acceptor level compatible with the bound-exciton origin of the N centers.
+However, $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ (hexa) and (split) structures with both donor and acceptor levels active are ruled out, as this would lead to competing exciton transition processes in the color centers.
+We assign the $\text{C}_\text{i}\text{N}_\text{i}$ defect, the energetically most favorable, simplest core structure of the N-series, as the origin of the N1 line.
 From the remaining two contenders for the N2 center, we select $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}$ (Hu) as its charge transition level position is at higher energies compared to the $\text{C}_\text{i}\text{N}_\text{i}$ defect, in-line with the higher transition energy of the N2 line.
 The oxygen-containing candidates considered here all possess electronic structures compatible with the bound exciton transition.